Backpropagation

 It works even a bit better than the sigmoid function.

-The test program detects all 15 flowers correct with the same probability of 98.2 as did the algorithm using the sigmoid function.
+The test program detects all 15 flowers correct with the probability of 99.3 quite a bit better than using the sigmoid function.

 C# Demo Projects Backpropagation